jthrilly/cmm/plugins/com.telerik.plugins.wkwebview/README.md

 * Will hopefully cease to exist soon (when Apple releases a fixed WKWebView so Cordova can use it without the hacks I needed to apply).
 * As a matter of fact, [Apache is working on a similar plugin (which you can't use at the moment of writing)](https://github.com/apache/cordova-plugins/tree/master/wkwebview-engine) which I came across after releasing version 0.1.1.
 It targets Cordova 3.7.0 and up whereas this plugin is supported on 3.0.0 an up.

-### TIPS
+### Take note!

+* For a seamless upgrade to iOS9 this plugin wipes any existing `NSAppTransportSecurity` configuration you may have done (a new feature in iOS9) to allow communication with even HTTP (non-S) backends, like previous iOS versions did.
+You can and should configure access rules (`config.xml`) and use the whitelist plugin as before.
 * [Ionic](http://ionicframework.com/) tip: to prevent flashes of a black background, make sure you set `ion-nav-view`'s `background-color` to `transparent`.
 * If you need the [device plugin](org.apache.cordova.device), use at least Cordova-iOS 3.6.3 (deviceready never fires with 3.5.0 due to a currently unknown reason).
 * When making AJAX requests to a remote server make sure it supports CORS.
 See the [Telerik Verified Marketplace documentation](http://plugins.telerik.com/plugin/wkwebview) for more details on this and other valuable pointers.
+As a last resort you can add [this CORS-Proxy](https://github.com/gr2m/CORS-Proxy) between your app and the server.
 * You can load files from the app's cache folders by using the entire path (/var/.../Library/...) or simply '/Library/..' (or '/Documents/..').
 * This plugin features crash recovery: if the WKWebView crashes, it will auto-restart (otherwise you'd have an app with a blank page as it doesn't crash the app itself).
 Crash recovery requires a filled `<title>anything</title>` tag in your html files.
 If you want to disable this feature, set the `config.xml` property `DisableCrashRecovery` to `true`.